 Kindergarten (must be 5 by Sept.1)/ 1st grade

-While still using creativity and imagination as a method of learning ballet technique, but we will transition into a more traditional curriculum.
+While still using creativity and imagination as a method of learning ballet technique, we will transition into a more traditional curriculum.
 We will expose them to the ballet barre as well as learning some more ballet vocabulary.
 At this age they are really following instructions well, so this gives the opportunity to learn much more!
-If they are enrolled in a ballet/tap combo, then the tap portion of class is to work on musicality, rhythm, and getting some energy out!
+If they are enrolled in a ballet/tap or ballet/jazz combo, then the tap or jazz portion of class is to work on musicality, rhythm, and getting some energy out!
 The girls always enjoy speeding up the tempo and making some noise!
 Combo class (ballet/tap or ballet/jazz), is 30 minutes of ballet and 15 minutes of the other technique.
 Must turn 5 by Sept.
-1, 2021 to be in a K/1st grade class.
-All dancers in the K/1st grade class will need a white or light pink leotard without an attached skirt for the recital.
+1, 2022 to be in a K/1st grade class.

 2nd-12th grade Ballet